-While usage of LoopMe has so far been focused on entrepreneurial education research and practice, it is possible to envision a much broader application of the technology and methodology.
+While usage of LoopMe has so far been focused on entrepreneurship and enterprise education research and practice, it is possible to envision a much broader application of the technology and methodology.
 Relating to the purpose of this article, a number of applications could facilitate entrepreneurship research while at the same time offering benefits to practitioners.
 Incubators and accelerators could use LoopMe to distribute prescriptive advice or even mandatory tasks to their entrepreneurs, and monitor which advice that result in desired outcomes.
-Scholars could participate in such work and get access to unprecedented sets of longitudinal big and thick data on real-life entrepreneurship as it unfolds from inception day of a large number of start-ups.
+Scholars could participate in such work and get access to unprecedented sets of longitudinal big and thick data on real-life entrepreneurship as it unfolds from inception day of many startups.
 Investors could use LoopMe to follow and steer their portfolio of investments, allowing for swift responses whenever opportunities or challenges arise.
 Such a scenario could offer equally rich data access for scholars.
-Famous entrepreneurship tycoons (and other famous people) could use LoopMe to attract a large number of entrepreneurs that they prescribe entrepreneurial action to and give personal advice to on their journey towards entrepreneurial success.
-While it is perhaps not easy to imagine why tycoons would want to do this, it is easier to imagine the richness of the resulting datasets on real-life entrepreneurial processes.
+Famous entrepreneurship tycoons (and other famous people) could use LoopMe to attract large groups of entrepreneurs that they prescribe entrepreneurial action to and give personal advice to on their journey towards entrepreneurial success.
 Social entrepreneurs could use LoopMe to distribute socially beneficial behavior on a large number of people, provided that they could come up with a reason other than coercion for such users to complete the tasks in LoopMe.
 Such endeavors could generate new kinds of data on social entrepreneurship of interest to scholars.
-Intrapreneurs and change managers could use LoopMe to distribute collective action and learning among a large number of colleagues at an established corporation.
+Intrapreneurs and change managers could use LoopMe to distribute collective action and learning among large groups of colleagues at an established corporation.
 This kind of data could be of interest to corporate entrepreneurship and corporate strategy scholars.
-A more generic possibility is for any entrepreneurship researcher who can make do with the 5-15% of users in any given group that will likely volunteer to complete tasks and then reflect upon their experiences with free text and tags.

-Beneath the fields of entrepreneurship and education there are numerous possible applications of LoopMe that could offer not only practical benefits but also new scholarly opportunities.
+Beyond the fields of entrepreneurship and education there are numerous possible applications of LoopMe that could offer not only practical benefits but also new scholarly opportunities.
 Areas of use envisioned by the research team so far include health improvement, therapy, personal development, parenting, dieting, mentoring, leadership, sports, sales, personal finance and sustainability.